ratheile/MSSSM/code/sim/README.md

 * Density - Contains a test series where the density (#agents incoming) was varied, leading to jams when too high
 * DispFactor - Contains a test series where the dispersion factor was varied, leading to chaos when high and lane formation when low
+* Influence - Contains a test series where the influence sphere radius (radius of semi-circle an agent looks into to decide where to walk next) was varied
 * TestsAtTheBeginning - Contains some files generated when doing our first simulations
 * Width - Contains a test series where the width of the hallway was varied, leading fastly to jams when too narrow, and free flow when wide